Ann Arbor Police Report – Unresolved $1.4 Million Sheriff’s Sale Accounting Discrepancy (630 & 620 Geddes Ridge; 1745 Brian Court) (2017)

-The official Ann Arbor Police report on the Bank of Ann Arbor Sheriff’s sale raises several critical questions about the handling of $1.4 million in proceeds.
-Key issues highlighted in the report include:
+The official Ann Arbor Police report on the Bank of Ann Arbor Sheriff’s sale reflects an investigation arising from an unresolved accounting discrepancy in the handling of approximately $1.4 million associated with the August 3, 2017 sale.
+Key issues reflected in the report include:

 - The allocation of Sheriff’s sale proceeds and why the first lien position on the Bank of Ann Arbor loan (Bank of America, 1745 Brian Court mortgage) was not paid.